mlg583/p5VN/README.md

 END
 --------
 -Marks the end of the script.
 Don't forget it!
+(The End text displayed is currently not modifyable by the script.)

 ---------------------------------------------------------------------------